AndreaNeti/ing-sw-2022-Sanguineti-Santoro-Piras/README.md

 In order to play, you'll have to launch at least one server and two clients (either CLI or GUI).

-WARNING: For the best GUI experience it is strongly suggested to play with a screen resolution of 1920x1080 (100% DPI) and with a scaling of 100%.
+**WARNING**: For the best GUI experience it is strongly suggested to play with a screen resolution of 1920x1080 (100% DPI) and with a scaling of 100%.

+**WARNING**: For the best CLI experience it is strongly suggested to play with the terminal in fullscreen mode.
+Based on the system setting, zooming out/in the terminal could improve the appearance of the game.